JeschkeLab/DeerLab/docsrc/source/ddmodels.rst

 =========================== ===================================================

-Finally, DeerLab provides a series of models for distributions of labels in simple confined spaces such as spheres and spherical shells.
+A third group provides models for distributions of labels in simple confined spaces such as spheres and spherical shells.

 .. rst-class:: func-list